fnasri1/Ceo-Assistant-GitAPP/README.md

 # Sample GitHub App

-This sample app showcases how webhooks can be used with a GitHub App's installation token to create a bot that responds to issues.
+This app fetch the merged pull requests between a certain two dates that we choose and send an email explaining the changes and their impact to someone who doesn't have a coding experience ( a company CEO for exemple who wants to have visibility on the company projects).
 Code uses [octokit.js](https://github.com/octokit/octokit.js).

 ## Requirements

 - Node.js 12 or higher
-- A GitHub App subscribed to **Pull Request** events and with the following permissions:
+- A GitHub App subscribed that have all the permission and subscription .
-  - Pull requests: Read & write
-  - Metadata: Read-only
 - (For local development) A tunnel to expose your local server to the internet (e.g. [smee](https://smee.io/), [ngrok](https://ngrok.com/) or [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/))
 - Your GitHub App Webhook must be configured to receive events at a URL that is accessible from the internet.